Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

-where there are $p$ states, $T$ time points, and $l$ indicators, $x_{t}$ is the $p \times 1$ matrix of states at time $t$, $A$ is the $p \times p$ matrix of transition coefficients, $v_{t}$ is the multivariate normally distributed disturbance term with mean 0 and $p \times p$ covariance matrix $Q$, $z$ is the measurement at time t, $H$ is the $l \times p$ matrix that maps states to measurements, $w_{t}$ is the multivariate normally distributed measurement error with mean 0 and $l \times l$ covariance matrix $R_{t}$.
+where there are $p$ states, $T$ time points, and $l$ indicators, $\mathbf{X}_{t}$ is the $p \times 1$ vector of latent states at time $t$, $\mathbf{A}$ is the $p \times p$ matrix of transition coefficients for the latent states which contains autoregressive effects (i.e., how the variable relates to itself, dynamically) on the diagonal and cross-lagged effects (i.e., how the variable relates to another variable, dynamically) in the other cells, $v_{t}$ is the multivariate normally distributed disturbance term for the latent states with mean 0 and $p \times p$ covariance matrix $\mathbf{Q}$, $\mathbf{Z}_{t}$ is the $l \times 1$ vector of measurements at time $t$, $\mathbf{H}$ is the $l \times p$ matrix that maps states to measurements, $w_{t}$ is the multivariate normally distributed measurement error for the measured variables with mean 0 and $l \times l$ covariance matrix $\mathbf{R}_{t}$.

-This model was chosen due to its simplicity, acting as a first step in exploring the role of missing data in EMA analysis via state-space models.
+This idiographic model was chosen due to its simplicity, acting as a first step in exploring the role of missing data in EMA analysis via state-space models.
 This discrete time model assumes equal intervals of data collection, an idealization of EMA data collecting processes.
 In addition, we assume that the measured variables are continuous, another simplifying assumption.
 These idealizations serve to help assess the impact of missing data in EMA studies at a basic level.

+In addition, the above state space equations can be modified to accommodate an explicit time variable.
+The term, $\mathbf{G}\mathbf{u}_t$, can be added to equation 1 in which $\mathbf{u}_t$ is a vector of observed exogenous predictors (e.g., an external event, age, or the day of the week) and $\mathbf{G}$ is a coefficient matrix that maps the effects of the exogenous predictors (e.g., the effect of a scheduled intervention) onto the states.
+Thus time can be coded as an exogenous variable and included in $\mathbf{u}_t$, allowing analysts to include developmental trajectories or seasonal effects with ease.